AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/key-metric.md

 ![Key metric output showing the metic, summary change, summary number, and line graphs.](assets/key-metrics.png)

-* The **[!UICONTROL Previous period]** line graph (always displayed in grey) corresponds to the **[!UICONTROL Comparison date range]** in the configuration step.
+* The **[!UICONTROL Previous period]** line graph (always displayed in gray) corresponds to the **[!UICONTROL Comparison date range]** in the configuration step.

 * If a comparison date range is not specified during configuration or is hidden in the visualization settings, only the line graph for the primary date range is displayed.
-The summary change will be hidden.
+The summary change is hidden.

 * From here, you can hover over the line graphs to see the statistics for individual days: